 Nutrition Information – The information shown is provided by an online nutrition calculator.
 It should not be substituted for a doctors or nutritionist’s advice.
 Please understand that not everyone’s sodium requirements are the same, therefore some recipes may be higher than you’re allowed.
 Always consult with your doctor for your recommended daily sodium allowance.

 As always, please let me know how you like this recipe in the comments!
-I get motivated when I hear from you and am interested to learn about how you liked and served your Low-Sodium Spaghetti Sauce.
+I get motivated when I hear from you and am interested to learn about how you liked and served this Low Sodium Spaghetti Sauce recipe.
 And please leave a comment or rating and share any tips you might have.

 Welcome!
 After a stroke, I began to prepare tasty heart healthy – low sodium and reduced fat meals.
 A tasty easily prepared meal that can help you change your lifestyle for a healthier life.
 More about myself…